Mimis-Latlaeg-Hattalag/fintech-canary/README.md

 # The FinTech Canary

-This came up as a part of my interest ina particular FinTech.
+This came up as a part of my interest in a particular FinTech.
 The constraints:

 - Bare Functional Java.